Zeeker/blog/content/post/how-to-build-your-professional-website/part-3-automation/index.md

 Why you may ask?
 It makes the image very small since it only contains the files it needs to.
+If your build requires any secrets (which this one does not) it also protects you from leaking those secrets by accident.
 <!-- (Technically you don't need to do this, it's just good practice to safe space.) -->
-While this is not strictly necessary, it is good practice to keep the image small and focused.
+So while a multi-stage build is not strictly necessary, it is good practice.

 That's it.
 Feel free to use the Dockerfile from above and adjust it to your needs.